 The Port is approached by a well-defined main channel with up to date navigational aids including radar surveillance.
-Passage into the Port is restricted due to a depth of 5.8 metres at the bar 5 metres depth at Lady Shoal at LAT.
-The Port can handle vessels up to 250 metres and a beam of 45 metres.
-Deep drafted vessels must arrive at the Fairway Buoy at least two hours before high water to berth on the same tide.
+Passage into the Port is restricted due to a depth of 6.1 metres at the bar 5.6 metres depth in a virtual channel at Lady Shoal at LAT.
+The Port can handle vessels up to 300 metres LOA.